ssu-dmlab/ELISE/readme.md

 # ELISE
 This is the official implementation of **ELISE** (Effective and Lightweight Representation Learning for Signed Bipartite Graphs).
-The paper is submitted to Neural Networks(Elsevier), and under review:
+The paper is submitted to Neural Networks(Elsevier), and is under review:

 * Effective and Lightweight Representation Learning for Signed Bipartite Graphs <br/>
   Gyeongmin Gu, Minseo Jeon, Hyun-Je Song, Jinhong Jung<br/>(under review)